umijs/qiankun/docs/faq/README.md

 <Alert type="info">
 In the latest version, you can also try to config ` {scope: {experimentalStyleIsolation: true}} ` to open the runtime scoped CSS feature, thus solving the problem of the style of the isolation between applications.
-PS: Currently, this feature is still in the experimental stage, if encounter some problems please submit an [issue](https://github.com/umijs/qiankun/issues/new?assignees=&labels=&template=bug_report.md&title=) to help us improve together.
+PS: Currently, this feature is still in the experimental stage, if encounter some problems please submit an <a href="https://github.com/umijs/qiankun/issues/new?assignees=&labels=&template=bug_report.md&title=" target="_blank">issue</a> to help us improve together.
 </Alert>

 ## How to make sub app to run independently?